swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/_index.md

 In this Section of the workshop you will learn to:

-- Prepare the  EC2 instance for creating an AMI from it.
+- Prepare the  EC2 instance for creating an AMI

 - Create an AMI from an EC2 instance.